seanmorris/libtuple-schema/README.md

 #### Schema.xGroup(...values)

 Exclusively map values to a Group.
-Will drop any keys not present in the schema.
+Will drop any keys (indexes) not present in the schema.

 #### Schema.xRecord(properties)